-Data Analyst, Sarvottam Institute of Technology and Management, India Assistant Manager (GRC), EXL Service Pvt Ltd. India
+Sr. Risk Modeling/Analytics Analyst, Mr. Cooper, USA Assistant Manager (GRC), EXL Service Pvt Ltd. India

-ABSTRACT: The likelihood of cybercriminals, attackers, and, in certain cases, terrorists using cars may rise with more connectivity between application utilities and wireless connections in cars.
-Furthermore, as automated driving technology develops, the vehicle system becomes more autonomous, making car breaches more damaging.
+ABSTRACT: Increased interconnection between application utilities and car wireless connections may increase the likelihood of cybercrime, attackers, and, in some situations, terrorists using automobiles.
+Additionally, as automated driving technology advances, the autonomy of the vehicle system increases, increasing the destructiveness of vehicle breaches.
 In addition to domestic security, the same multifaceted and varied problems that intelligent and integrated cars should face could jeopardise privacy and physical safety.
 Several nations have previously proposed stricter laws and regulations for vehicle safety in response to the aforementioned incidents.
 Automobile manufacturers make a great emphasis on enhancing the confidentiality of their automobiles.
 This study expands on a thorough examination of risk as well as vulnerability assessment techniques for the automotive industry with the goal of enhancing security mechanisms.